Zsolt-qwerty/100-days-of-code/log.md

 ### Day 50: 28/12/2024 ###

 **Today's Progress:** Back to the 90's!
-Creating a Tamagotchi Virtual Pet in console using JS **Thoughts:** I find a lot of element of this project can have a few solutions, it's intresting and educationl playing around with them.
+Creating a Tamagotchi Virtual Pet in console using JS **Thoughts:** I find a lot of element of this project can have a few solutions, it's intresting and educational playing around with them.
 **Link to work:** [objects](https://github.com/SchoolOfCode/week-2-objects-atoz\script.js)

 ### Day 51: 29/12/2024 ###